markedwinpeterson/markedwinpeterson.github.io/README.md

 # REMIX
-Student Project on the Reworking of Library Collections
+Student Project on the Reworking of of Images from Library Collections